How to Stay Positive With Type 2 Diabetes

 ‘I've Blown It!’

-Call it the all-is-lost attitude.
-You didn’t follow your meal plan when you ate a giant plate of macaroni and cheese, and now you think you’ve wrecked all your progress in one fell swoop.
+Call it the "all is lost" attitude.
+You didn’t follow your meal plan when you ate a giant plate of macaroni and cheese, and now you think you’ve wrecked all your progress.

 It’s about progress, not perfection.
 You don't have to give up your favorite foods completely.
 Just account for the calories and carbs.